microsoft/PlanetaryComputerDataCatalog/README.md

 - `develop`: Deploys to staging (`pc-datacatalog`)
 - `main`: Deploys to production (`pc-datacatalog-production`)

-Opening a PR against either branch will also create an ephemeral staging envrionment, and a site link will be added to the PR comment section.
+Opening a PR against either branch will also create an ephemeral staging environment, and a site link will be added to the PR comment section.

 ## Contributing